rohan-v8rma/Verilog-Vectors/README.md

 Blocking assignment statements are assigned using `=` and are executed one after the other in a [procedural block](#procedural-blocks).

-However, this will not prevent execution of statments that run in a parallel block.
+However, this will not prevent execution of statements that run in a parallel block.

 ```verilog
 module tb;